-• Pipeline Stalls: My original plan was to not support pipeline stalls at all, but rather to require the compiler to properly schedule instructions so that stalls would never be necessary.
+• Pipeline Stalls: My original plan was to not support pipeline stalls at all, but rather to require the compiler to properly schedule all instructions so that stalls would never be necessary.
 After trying to build such an architecture, I gave up, having learned some things:

 For example, in order to facilitate interrupt handling and debug stepping, the CPU needs to know what instructions have finished, and which have not.
 In other words, it needs to know where it can restart the pipeline from.
 Once restarted, it must act as though it had never stopped.
 This killed my idea of delayed branching, since what would be the appropriate program counter to restart at?
 The one the CPU was going to branch to, or the ones in the delay slots?
+This also makes the idea of compressed instruction codes difficult, since, again, where do you restart on interrupt?

 So I switched to a model of discrete execution: Once an instruction enters into either the ALU or memory unit, the instruction is guaranteed to complete.
-If the logic recognizes a branch or a condition that would render the instruction entering into this stage possibly inappropriate (i.e. a conditional branch preceding a store instruction for example), then the pipeline stalls for one cycle until the conditional branch completes.
-Then, if it generates a new PC address, the stages preceding are all wiped clean.
+If the logic recognizes a branch or a condition that would render the instruction entering into this stage possibly inappropriate (i.e. a conditional branch preceeding a store instruction for example), then the pipeline stalls for one cycle until the conditional branch completes.
+Then, if it generates a new PC address, the stages preceeding are all wiped clean.

-The discrete execution model allows such things as sleeping: if the CPU is put to "sleep", the ALU and memory stages stall and back up everything before them.
+The discrete execution model allows such things as sleeping: if the CPU is put to "sleep," the ALU and memory stages stall and back up everything before them.
 Likewise, anything that has entered the ALU or memory stage when the CPU is placed to sleep continues to completion.
 To handle this logic, each pipeline stage has three control signals: a valid signal, a stall signal, and a clock enable signal.
 In general, a stage stalls if it's contents are valid and the next step is stalled.
 This allows the pipeline to fill any time a later stage stalls.